dougolson/dougolson.github.io/_posts/2015-12-26-Diving-Into-the-DFT.markdown

 ![png](/img/DFT/output_21_0.png)

 Recall that the transformation kernel generates frequencies in the pattern low - high - low, with the high being at k = N/2 or 16 in this case.
-The peak at 27 can be thought of as having a frequency of -5 relative to k=N-1   Shifting the indeces around centers the plot around 0 and shows the peaks as frequency components at +/- 5.
+The peak at 27 can be thought of as having a frequency of -5 relative to k=N-1   Shifting the indices around centers the plot around 0 and shows the peaks as frequency components at +/- 5.
+The idea of negative frequency is pretty weird.
+About the best explanation I have found is that it is like a spinning wheel in that you can think of it spinning clockwise at x rpm or counterclockwise at -x rpm, which is .
+There is also the explanation that \\(e^{-j{\omega}} = cos({\omega}) - jsin({\omega})\\), and that the imaginary component is orthogonal to the real component and cancels out in the dot product when the signal is complex, but not when it is real.
+In other words, handwave handwave, real signals result in a negative frequency component.

 ```python